2025 Most Affordable Online Psychiatric-Mental Health NP Programs

 • Total cost: $25,320 / $26,080 + fees

-15) Indiana University-Purdue University Indianapolis MSN-PMHNP Program
+13) Indiana University-Purdue University Indianapolis MSN-PMHNP Program

 The psychiatric-mental health nurse practitioner–lifespan track prepares students for the diagnosis, assessment, prevention, and clinical management of mental illness across the lifespan.
-Admission to this track will be offered in both Spring and Fall 2024.
+Admission to this track will be offered in both spring and fall 2024.

 The program comprises 42 credits, including courses such as nursing theory; nursing research methods; advanced pharmacology across the lifespan; neuro-psychopharmacology; measurement and data analysis; leadership for advanced nursing practice; substance use/abuse and co-morbid disorders across the lifespan; and measurement and data analysis.

-• Cost per credit: Residents ($637.50 per credit + fees); non-residents ($1,681 per credit + fees)
+• Cost per credit: Residents ($625 per credit + fees)

 • Number of credits: 42 credits

-• Total cost: $26,775 / $70,602 + fees
+• Total cost: $26,250 + fees

-Most Affordable Out-Of-State Online PMHNP Programs in 2024
+Most Affordable Out-Of-State Online PMHNP Programs in 2025

-Following is a listing of the 15 most affordable out-of-state online PMHNP programs in 2024 by total cost.
+Following is a listing of the 15 most affordable out-of-state online PMHNP programs in 2025 by total cost.
 This list only includes out-of-state tuition data.

-1) The University of Southern Indiana (USI) Online MSN – PMHNP
+2) The University of Southern Indiana (USI) Online MSN – PMHNP

 The University of Southern Indiana (USI) offers an online MSN with a psychiatric-mental health NP specialization.
 This program is an entirely online program.